protectai/rebuff/README.md

 ## Self-hosting

-To self-host Rebuff Playground, you need to set up the necessary providers like Pinecone, Supabase, and OpenAI.
-Follow the links below to set up each provider:
+To self-host Rebuff Playground, you need to set up the necessary providers like Supabase, OpenAI, and a vector database, either Pinecone or Chroma.
+Here we'll assume you're using Pinecone.
+Follow the links below to set up each
+provider:

 - [Pinecone](https://www.pinecone.io/)
 - [Supabase](https://supabase.io/)